ragley/Ragleys-STR/README.md

     - If you go this route take extra care to remember exactly what files you moved in case you have to remove them later
     - I won't cover this as I've not tried it, you should know what you're doing before trying this.
     - Alternatively, just disable Smoothcam in MO2

+## Immersive Equipment Display Presets
+I've included Mura's presets for Immersive Equipment Displays and this is how to enable them.
+Likely you'll have to do this every new game you start as it doesn't seem to stay.
+1. Press the DELETE (DEL) key to open the UI for IED
+2. Click VIEW on the menubar and select custom.
+3. Select the checkbox for either gender, and also slect sync.
+4. From the dropdown menu under "Preset" select "Coin Pouch for JS by Mura"
+5. Click "Merge" then OK
+6. Repeat step 4 and 5 for:
+   - Headhunter Bounty by Mura
+   - Potions for APS by Mura
+7. Press the x at the top or ESC to close the UI

 ## Racemenu Edits
 To attempt to ensure racemenu changes are synced in game, follow these steps.